Shanghai Port F.C.: 2013–present: Chinese Super League

 In the beginning of 2016, SAIC Motor Corporation became one of Shanghai SIPG's main sponsors.
 The club signed former AFC Champions League & CSL golden boot winner Elkeson from Guangzhou Evergrande for €18.5 million.
 It broke the record of the Chinese transfer market.
 On 9 February, the team secured a 3–0 victory over Muang Thong United from Thailand in the AFC Champions League qualification round, and successfully went in to the group stage of the ACL.
 Shanghai SIPG went through the group stage in first place.
 In the round of 16, Shanghai SIPG faced FC Tokyo.
 They lost 2–1 away in the first leg, yet thanks to Wu Lei's late 90th-minute goal in the second leg, the team went through the round of 16 with an away goal difference.
 During the summer transfer window, Shanghai SIPG spent €56 million to sign the Brazilian international Hulk.
 The team was eliminated in the ACL quarter-finals, and in the CSL, the team ended up in third place with 52 points.

 In 2018, Shanghai rode the momentum of Wu Lei, who was the league's top scorer in that year, to win their first-ever CSL title.
 In 2019, they won the Super Cup for their second top tier trophy.

 Ownership and naming history

 Rivalries

-The club's main rival is against Shanghai Shenhua with whom they contest in the local Shanghai derby.
+The club's main rival is Shanghai Shenhua, with whom they contest the local Shanghai derby.
 With the club's founder Xu Genbao having managed Shenhua to the 1995 league title, the Shenhua tie holds a direct personal link between the two teams.
 On 28 April 2013 the two sides met for the first time in a league game that saw the club defeated 2–1 to Shenhua.
 The tie against Shanghai Shenxin also holds strong links between the two teams with Jiang Zhipeng and Wang Jiayu both having represented both teams before the two clubs met in their first derby on 2 June 2013, which resulted in a 6–1 victory.
 The club's geographical location has also opened them up to rivalries with neighbouring clubs Hangzhou Greentown and Jiangsu Guoxin-Sainty with whom they contest the Yangtze Delta Derby.